 Historic rainfall depths seen in the upper watershed resulted in record water levels on Lake Minnetonka.
 Figure 3 shows Lake Minnetonka's all-time record high water elevation occurred shortly after the June 14-19th storm event.
 Figure 3 also shows that it took Lake Minnetonka approximately two months to fall below its ordinary high elevation (OHW) after its peak elevation of 931.11 occurred.
 For comparison Figure 3 also shows the water levels for Lake Minnetonka over the past four years and the lake's OHW (929.4 feet).
 All four years show similar trends with the lake reaching its peak elevation in late spring/early summer then slowly decreasing in elevation throughout the summer and fall.
 The consistent decrease in lake levels during the summer and fall months is a result of the lake being able to regain its storage capacity.
-The ability to regain storage capacity in the lake coupled with consistent dam operations allows rainfall events to be better managed and lake levels to slowly be brought down from August until November.
+The ability to regain storage capacity in the lake levels to slowly be brought down from August until November.